apache/datafusion-ballista/ballista-cli/README.md

 # Ballista Command-line Interface

-[Ballista](df) is a distributed query execution framework, written in Rust, that uses Apache Arrow as its in-memory format.
+[Ballista][ballista] is a distributed query execution framework, written in Rust, that uses Apache Arrow as its in-memory format.

 The Ballista CLI allows SQL queries to be executed by an in-process DataFusion context, or by a distributed Ballista context.